Table of contents

 P>

-Therefore, when preparing the design of a new online store, in the team responsible for it, it is worth ensuring that, in addition to web developers, graphic designers, UX specialist, there is also an SEO specialist.
-He will indicate suggestions on how to take into account many of Google’s requirements already at the initial stage of work, so that the already finished site, does not have to undergo later rebuilding, which could have been prevented.
+Therefore, when preparing the design of a new online store, the team responsible for it should ensure that, in addition to web developers, graphic designers, and UX specialists, there is also an SEO specialist.
+He will indicate suggestions on how to take into account many of Google’s requirements already at the initial stage of work so that the already finished site does not have to undergo later rebuilding, which could have been prevented.

 2. Simplicity is key when building website structure and URLs